 What Does Glycemic Index Mean?
 (FAQs)

-The glycemic index (GI) is a numeric "rating" scale developed to help consumers make healthier food choices.
+The glycemic index (GI) is a numeric "rating" scale widely used to help consumers distinguish "bad carbs" from "good carbs".

-Essentially, GI value of any given food is an indicator of that food's expected impact on blood sugar (glucose) levels.
+DEFINITION: The GI value of any given food is an indicator of that food's capacity to impact blood sugar (glucose) levels.

-GI values can range from 0 (no reaction at all) to 100 (same impact as obtained by eating sugar).
+GI values range from 0 (no reaction at all) to 100 (same impact as obtained by eating refined table sugar).
 All else equal, the higher the value the greater the impact.

 What Are "Good" (or "Bad") GI Values?